 Mobile, flexible, visible and accessible

 We now have the technology to allow officers and staff to sit in public spaces and be more visible and accessible.
-We are more responsive, more mobile, more visible, more technology-enabled, easier to engage with and communicate with.
+We are more responsive, more mobile, more visible, easier to engage with.
 Our adage is ‘work is what you do, not the place where you go’.